ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.homekit-controller/README.md

 ### The adapter is not ...
 ... offering ioBroker devices or states to be controlled by an Apple Home app/system.
 If you want this direction please use the [yahka](https://github.com/jensweigele/ioBroker.yahka) adapter.

+... supporting Thread based devices.
+The Homekit Thread specifications are not yet publicly available.

 ### How to use the adapter

 The adapter listens for available devices in your network.